Skip to main content

 What municipal infrastructure categories does CMMS software track?

 Municipal CMMS software tracks core infrastructure including roads, bridges, water systems, wastewater systems, and stormwater systems.
 It also tracks non-core assets like recreation facilities, public buildings, fleet vehicles, parks, and other municipal property.
-Each category has specific condition assessment and maintenance requirements.
+In AssetLab, linear and spatial assets such as roads, watermains, sewers, and streetlights are managed on a map through the Infrastructure module, with 0-100 condition scores and a length-weighted Network Condition Index (NCI), while buildings and equipment use FCI - each category has specific condition assessment and maintenance requirements.

 How does CMMS software support municipal capital planning?